hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

     + key-value pairs persistently held
     + one of these keys as a kind of "primary key" in the SQL database sense
     + key: a property that every object in the datastore must contain
-    + values: structured but probably varied bte objects
+    + values: structured but probably varied btw objects
-    + example: person contacts in database, email as "the key all objects must define", some amy have first name and last name. others may have abn address or no address at all
+    + example: person contacts in database, email as "the key all objects must define", some may have first name and last name. others may have an address or no address at all
     + stored according to keys, in ascending order, within an object store
   + probably having a key generator and a key path
     + in-line keys: datastore w/ a key path